-CSOs should identify the primary risks facing the organization due to mobility in restrictions, their reserves, and impact on program participants and staff from missed work or reduced funding.
-Communicate transparently and honestly about the expected impacts on your stakeholders and your organization.
-Speak honestly with your employees about their needs during this time.
-Create a culture of support and emphasize the need for open communication about employee needs.
-If cash flow becomes a problem, be honest with funders about your requirements.
+CSOs should identify the primary risks face the organizations face due to mobility in restrictions; their reserves, and impact on program participants and staff from missed work or reduced funding.
+The CSOs should communicate transparently and honestly about the expected impacts on their stakeholders and organizations.
+They should speak honestly with thier employees about their needs during this time.
+They should also create a culture of support and emphasize the need for open communication about employee needs.
+If cash flow becomes a problem, they should be honest with funders about their requirements.